 Located in the historic Dupont Circle neighborhood, the Swann Inn has transformed an 1883 mansion into a charming bed and breakfast that is right near must-see attractions yet makes you feel like you have escaped the hustle and bustle of city life.
 Each visit can be a different experience because every room is individually decorated.
 Look at their photo gallery to see which room appeals to you and yours.
 Select rooms feature wood burning fire places, whirlpool bathtubs and private decks.
 Check out their special packages including hot cocoa for two, floral arrangement, chilled champagne and massages.
 METRO: Dupont Circle

 This destination is a bit of a drive – about an hour and 45 minutes from D.C. – but if you love the water, those extra miles are well worth it.
-Located on the Eastern Shore in Cambridge, Md., this 400-acre resort offers spacious guestrooms with views of the marina, pool or Choptank River.
-Be sure to bring along your golf clubs because they have their own course on site – the River Marsh Golf Club.
+Located on the Eastern Shore in Cambridge, MD., this 400 acre resort offers spacious guestrooms with a views of the marina, pool or Choptank River.
+Be sure to bring along your golf clubs because they have their own course on site – The River Marsh Golf Club.
 If relaxing is what you desire, head to their Sago Spa & Salon to nourish your skin and calm your nerves.
-Check out their romance package including a late checkout time plus food and movie credits.

 Recommended for Romantic Hotels because: For those who love the water or a round of golf, this is the place to make your reservations.